 The NICHD and the Early Years of Newborn Screening

 The NICHD has led efforts on newborn screening since the Institute was founded in 1962.
-One of the new Institute's earliest research successes was validation of the screening test for PKU, which was developed by Dr. Robert Guthrie in the late 1950s.
-The NICHD's mission has always included conducting, promoting, and funding research on ways to detect, treat, and even prevent diseases, including those that cause IDDs and other lifelong health problems.1
+One of the new Institute's earliest research successes was validation of the screening test for phenylketonuria (PKU), which was developed by Dr. Robert Guthrie in the late 1950s.
+The NICHD's mission has always included conducting, promoting, and funding research on ways to detect, treat, and even prevent diseases, including those that cause intellectual and developmental disabilities (IDDs) and other lifelong health problems.1

 Another of the Institute's early research efforts was a study of the effectiveness of the restricted diet for children diagnosed with PKU.
 This research showed that children with PKU who followed a restricted diet were as healthy at age 7 years as their brothers and sisters who did not have PKU.
 With an effective and efficient screening technology available, and a proven treatment for it, PKU became the first disorder for which newborns were routinely screened.
 As a result, every state soon required screening for PKU.1 For more than 50 years, newborn screening has been saving children's lives and improving their quality of life as a result.